-Possession of firearms and weapons
+Possession of Firearms and Weapons

-Policies FNCG, GKA
+Policies DH, FNCG, GKA

-Employees, visitors, and students are prohibited from bringing firearms, illegal knives, or other weapons onto school premises or any grounds or building where a school-sponsored activity takes place.
-To ensure the safety of all persons, employees who observe or suspect a violation of the district's weapons policy should report it to their supervisor or principal immediately.
+Employees, visitors, and students, including those with a license to carry a handgun, are prohibited from bringing firearms, knives, clubs, or other prohibited weapons onto school premises (i.e., building or portion of a building) or any grounds or building where a school-sponsored activity takes place.
+A person, including an employee, who holds a license to carry a handgun may transport or store a handgun or other firearm or ammunition in a locked vehicle in a parking lot, garage, or other district provided parking area, provided the handgun or firearm or ammunition is properly stored, and not in plain view.
+To ensure the safety of all persons, employees who observe or suspect a violation of the district's weapons policy should report it to their supervisor or call Campus Administration immediately.

-Visitors in the workplace
+Visitors in the Workplace